Keller is committed to delivering its solutions in a socially and environmentally conscious manner.

 The overall number of environmental incidents remained in line with those reported the previous year, with most incidents being minor hydraulic leaks.
 We have therefore been rolling out our improved equipment inspection process, using our site software prior to each shift commencing, in an effort to reduce the number of minor spills.

-Whilst as subcontractors we have limited control on biodiversity on site, multiple business units continue to engage with local organisations and wildlife trusts to promote local biodiversity.
-Nonetheless, for our own operations on specific projects, we make use of dust suppression and baffling to minimise the impact of dust and noise on the local environment.
+Whilst as subcontractors we have limited control on biodiversity on site, some geotechnical solutions we offer, like Neutrogel®, can help remediate contaminated ground.
+Equally, for our own operations on specific projects, we make use of dust suppression and baffling to minimise the impact of dust and noise on the local environment.
 We also typically use local material suppliers to support local businesses, reduce transport distances and reduce congestion around our sites.
 We are engaging with our trade associations to highlight upcoming legislation and best practices for the geotechnical sector.
+We also engage with local organisations and wildlife trusts to promote local biodiversity around our yards and offices.

 Case study